yangchi/PythonClientServerDiskWriting/README.md

 CPU from self-calculation.
 MEM info from /proc/{PID}/status.

-We assume the data chunk size is larger than file size.
+We assume the data chunk size is smaller than file size.

 Initial speed test to decide if the provided time span is enough for files to roll over twice at least. *This however, won't be accurate.*